abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 ```

 The game is pretty cute and I had a fun time playing it with my children.
 I hope to teach them the IO Monad :)
+Thanks to [John De Goes][2] and [Scala Kiev Meetup][3] for spending time and effort in doing this.

 The complete code of this game is located in my [github][6] repo.

+If you want to discover more such awesome technical talks for the Scala language, please subscribe to the [/r/ScalaConferenceVideos][7] channel.

 [1]: https://www.youtube.com/watch?v=XONTFZ4afY0
 [2]: https://twitter.com/jdegoes